“Adoption is not about finding children for families, it’s about finding families for children” – Joyce Maguire Pavao

 - An undertaking from your sponsoring social/child welfare agency that reports on the progress of the child along with recent photographs would be sent quarterly during the first two years and half yearly for the next three years in the prescribed proforma which can be obtained from the Indian agency handling your case.

-- Any other documentation that you feel will help satisfy the competent court with regard to the following:-
+Any other documentation that you feel will help satisfy the competent court to ascertain the following:-

 - That as legal guardian, you will be accountable to the concerned court in India for the welfare of the child.

 - That the adopted child will be treated at par with a natural born child with regard to legal status and inheritance rights.

 - That if adoption fails, an alternative adoption placement will be arranged by the foreign social or child welfare agency which sponsored your application.

 - That migration facility will be allowed to the child, and that the child will be repatriated to India, if so required by an Indian court.

 - That the child will also be granted the citizenship of your country on adoption (this applies if you are not an Indian citizen resident abroad).

 - That your Power of Attorney is given in favour of the social or child welfare agency in India which is to process the case, so that he can handle the case on your behalf, in case you are not in a position to come to India.

 - That there will be a financial guarantee from the Indian Social or Child welfare agency concerned, ensuring that if the child becomes destitute or the guardianship is terminated, the legal guardian, or the guarantor, will meet all expenses relating to the proper maintenance of the child abroad and his/her return to India.
 (This is required when applying for a passport for the child, after the court has declared you his or her legal guardian).

 For any further details and inquiry on this subject kindly log on to: www.cara.nic.in